Justingaming303/Justingaming303/README.md

 *All my works are free to use, but it would be appreciated if you could give credits.*

 # About Me
-I am a frontend developer but with a small drip of backend developing.
+I am a backend developer who focus on node.js.
 I live in Indonesia, specifically in Semarang.
 I code for a living and would love to expand my knowledge.

 If you have a feedback on my work, feel free to contact me!